jondashkyle/project-starterkit/readme.md

 this is all static. if there is anything which needs to be dynamic, i’ll create a JSON endpoint to populate state spererately from this build, most oftentimes using an installation of [kirby](https://getkirby.com/).

+### `/bin`

+these are tiny build scripts used within the scripts section of `package.json`. also handy to throw additional scripts in here, such as data parsing or image resizing utils.

 ## installation

 - run `npm install` to add dependencies